BTCEnoch/bitcoin_protozoa/bitcoin_protozoa/project/08_phase_implementation_template.md

    # Mark the phase as complete
    .\scripts\update-phase-status.ps1 -phase "phase_X" -status "Complete"
    ```

+### Phase 4: Particle Roles Verification

+For verifying particle roles implementation, check the following:

+1. **Role Type Verification**
+   - Verify that all five roles (CORE, CONTROL, MOVEMENT, DEFENSE, ATTACK) are properly defined
+   - Check that role properties are correctly implemented
+   - Ensure role type guards work correctly

+2. **Role Force Matrix Verification**
+   - Verify that the force matrix contains all role combinations
+   - Check that force factors match the specified values
+   - Ensure role influence modifiers are correctly applied

+3. **Role Behavior Verification**
+   - Verify that each role exhibits its expected behavior
+   - Check that role behaviors respond correctly to Bitcoin data
+   - Ensure behaviors are deterministic based on the block nonce

+4. **Role Assignment Verification**
+   - Verify that roles are assigned according to the specified algorithm
+   - Check that the base allocation of 40 particles per role is correct
+   - Ensure the dynamic allocation of the remaining 300 particles is deterministic

+5. **Role Hierarchy Verification**
+   - Verify that the hierarchy is correctly implemented
+   - Check that influence propagates through the hierarchy as expected
+   - Ensure containment rules are properly enforced

+### Phase 5: Force Fields Verification

+For verifying force fields implementation, check the following:

+1. **Force Field Type Verification**
+   - Verify that all five force field types are properly defined
+   - Check that field properties are correctly implemented
+   - Ensure field type guards work correctly

+2. **Field Interaction Verification**
+   - Verify that fields interact as expected
+   - Check that reinforcement, interference, and override behaviors work correctly
+   - Ensure hierarchical influence is properly applied

+3. **Field Influence Verification**
+   - Verify that fields exert the correct forces on particles
+   - Check that containment forces work as expected
+   - Ensure directional influences are correctly applied

+4. **Field Generation Verification**
+   - Verify that fields are generated deterministically from Bitcoin data
+   - Check that field properties are correctly derived from the block nonce
+   - Ensure field shapes and behaviors match their role

+5. **Hierarchical Influence Verification**
+   - Verify that the hierarchy is correctly implemented in field interactions
+   - Check that higher-level fields can override lower-level fields
+   - Ensure containment rules are properly enforced

 By following this template flow for each phase, we ensure a systematic, efficient approach to implementing the Bitcoin Protozoa project, adhering to the architecture and design principles outlined in the project documentation.